watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 1. What is the simplest way to move to containers on Azure, while at the same time considering our scale and growth requirements?

-    The easiest way to move to containers on Azure is to deploy containers to App Service for Containers; however, this option does not provide a container orchestration platform.
+    The easiest way to move to containers on Azure is to deploy containers to the Linux variant of App Service.
+However this option does not provide a full-featured container orchestration platform with highly customizable load balancing, dynamic service discovery, and a holistic approach to container monitoring.

     Azure Container Instances also provide a simple way to manage individual containers without management tooling.